Understanding Push and Pull Strategies

 Analytics Are Your Friend

-Traditionally, push strategies were targeted and pull strategies threw a wide net in the hopes of catching the right prospects.
+Traditionally, push strategies were targeted, and pull strategies threw a wide net in the hopes of catching the right prospects.
 Online or on Facebook you are still throwing a wide net, but digital mining and analytics help to understand who is engaging with what you put out there.
 Use these analytics to better understand your audience and then apply this knowledge to your push strategy by further targeting your ads.

-Facebook analytics will help you to understand who comments on your posts and most importantly who clicks to purchase as a result.
+Returning to Facebook, the platform’s analytics will help you to understand who comments on your posts and most importantly who clicks to purchase as a result.
 These analytics are key in understanding what works and what does not.

 Like any marketing strategy or initiative, push and pull strategies require planning and consideration of the audience and the marketplace.
-Each tactic and campaign should be monitored, reviewed and revised on a regular basis.
+Each tactic and campaign should be monitored, reviewed, and revised on a regular basis.
 Digital analytics enable marketers to develop a comprehensive understanding of their audience allowing them to determine the best possible push and pull strategies to move their customers from awareness to purchase and beyond into raving fans and ambassadors.